 Applied Mathematics and Nonlinear Sciences (AMNS) is dedicated to the publication of the highest quality short papers, regular papers, and expository papers.
 AMNS considers only original and timely contributions containing new results in various fields of Applied Mathematics and Nonlinear Sciences.
 Manuscripts may discuss fundamental or applied issues, and should offer clear evidence of novelty and significance.
 Papers devoted, for the most part, to pure mathematical and computational issues, with limited direct connection to current trends of nonlinear sciences research, are generally not suitable for publication in AMNS.
 Similarly, small, technical advances, or papers concerned only with mathematical applications or issues of basic science may not be considered favourably.

-AMNS publishes two issues per year in a continous model - issue 1 is opened in January and closed at the end of June, issue 2 is opened in July and closed at the end of December.
+AMNS publishes in a continuous volume open model - Issue 1 is opened in January and closed at the at the end of December.

 AMNS accepts papers through single peer blind external review by professional colleagues in the relevant fields.
 Unless clearly below the standard required by the journal, submitted articles will be sent to referees.
 They will generally be reviewed by at least two experts with the aim of reaching a decision as soon as possible.
 Where possible, the final decision is made on the basis that the referees are in accordance with one another.
 When there is a strong disagreement between referees, advice is sought from a member of the journals Editorial Board.